This page was reviewed under our medical and editorial policy by

 With so many types of penile cancers, it may be confusing to understand their differences.
 It’s always best to consult a doctor and ask plenty of questions.

 Penile cancer doesn’t always present with symptoms.
 Still, symptoms are possible, so men who suspect any changes are urged to seek medical help.
-Some of the most common symptoms include:
+Some of the most common penile cancer symptoms include:

-In diagnosing penile cancer, doctors may ask questions about the patient’s age, overall health, symptoms and medical history.
+In diagnosing penile cancer, the urologist or oncology care team may ask questions about the patient’s age, overall health, symptoms and medical history.
 They may also perform a physical examination and, later, a diagnostic test.
 These may include a biopsy, X-ray, magnetic resonance imaging (MRI) or computed tomography (CT) scan.
 If the doctor thinks there’s a chance the cancer has spread to nearby lymph nodes, an inguinal (groin) lymph node dissection may also be ordered.

 There are several types of treatment available for penile cancer, based on the type of cancer and its staging.

-At CTCA, we understand that penile cancer, like other urologic cancers, can impact patients’ quality of life, sometimes in debilitating ways.
-That’s why your care team will include a urologic oncologist.
+At City of Hope, we understand that penile cancer, like other urologic cancers, can impact patients’ quality of life, sometimes in debilitating ways.
+That’s why every penile cancer patient's care team includes a urologic oncologist.
 Urologic oncologists are trained to treat urinary tract malignancies using a variety of tools and technologies that are designed to treat the disease while sparing healthy tissue.

-Our focus at CTCA is on delivering integrative, comprehensive care.
+Our focus at City of Hope is on delivering quality comprehensive care.
 Our teams of specialists and other cancer experts treat the whole person, not just the cancer, all under one roof.

 Supportive care therapies that may be recommended to help patients with penile cancer stay strong and maintain their quality of life include: